The Baltimore Banner: History

 In February 2025, the Banner won a Polk Award for its coverage of Baltimore's drug overdose crisis.
 Reporters Alissa Zhu and Nick Thieme, and photojournalist Jessica Gallagher later won a Pulitzer in local reporting, shared with the New York Times, for the same series of stories.

 In May 2025, Yoshino departed the Banner to become a managing editor at The Washington Post.
 Brian McGrory, former editor-in-chief of The Boston Globe, chair of the journalism department at Boston University and a board member for the Banner's parent organization, will serve as interim editor while a nationwide search is conducted for Yoshino's successor.
-On September 25, 2025, Audrey Cooper, the editor-in-chief of WNYC, was named as the Banner's new editor-in-chief.
+On September 25, 2025, Audrey Cooper, the editor in chief of WNYC, was named as the Banner's new editor in chief.

 In September 2025, the Banner expanded into Montgomery County, Maryland, launching content specific to the county under the name The Banner.
 The new bureau, led by Zuri Berry, will aim to fill a perceived lack of news coverage in the Washington, D.C. suburbs.
 The Banner will partner with NBC-owned station WRC-TV and its Telemundo sister station WZDC-CD in a manner similar to its existing partnership with WJZ.
-The Banner named Audrey Cooper, formerly of WNYC and San Francisco Chronicle, its editor-in-chief effective October 13.
+In February 2026, following massive staff cuts at The Washington Post, the Banner announced that it would expand into Prince George's County, Maryland, and expand its sports coverage to include Washington, D.C. teams, including the Washington Nationals and Washington Commanders.

+In April 2026, The Venetoulis Institute announced that it would buy the Pittsburgh Post-Gazette and associated assets to prevent it from shutting down.
+Bainum Jr. also announced a further investment of $30 million dedicated to expanding the Banner and to "turning around" the Post-Gazette.